haosulab/SAPIEN/readme.md

 reinforcement learning and robotics with its pure Python interface.

 ## SAPIEN Renderer
-SAPIEN provides rasterized and ray traced (available soon) rendering with Vulkan.
-For machines without Vulkan support, we provide a OpenGL renderer as a second option.
+SAPIEN provides rasterized and ray traced rendering with Vulkan.

 ## PartNet-Mobility
 SAPIEN releases PartNet-Mobility dataset, which is a collection of 2K